jaybabak/docker-nestjs-mongodb-react-typescript-starter-kit/README.md

 This project includes the bare minimum for authentication and authorization e.g: a user is able to create an account and sign-in (with form validation on front-end).

+Step debugging through VS Code is enabled and launch.json provided (see below).

 ## Dependancies

 The following dependancies have been added to improve developer workflow and build the application.